Animals in Entertainment, Sport, and Work

 SPCA opposes the capture, transportation, and acclimatisation of wild animals that causes distress and suffering.
 SPCA believes that the importation of further wild-caught animals into New Zealand should be prohibited as there are already large numbers of animals in captivity and being bred.

-(See Zoos for more information)
+(See Zoos and Aquariums for more information)